1 Corinthians 10 Lesson

 POINT #1 - GOD IS PATIENT

-We do not have a God that is sitting around hoping for us to fail so that He can punish us.
+We do not have a God who is sitting around hoping for us to fail so that He can punish us.

 Quite the opposite!